Fallen FDNY firefighter mourned at wake as building demolished

-FLORAL PARK, Long Island (WABC) --Crews will begin tearing down the Harlem building where the FDNY's Michael Davidson lost his life, while mourners continue to gather to bid a final farewell to the veteran firefighter.
+FLORAL PARK, Long Island (WABC) --Crews have begun tearing down the Harlem building where the FDNY's Michael Davidson lost his life, while mourners continue to gather to bid a final farewell to the veteran firefighter.

 St. Nicholas Avenue is still blocked off, and there is still caution tape in front of the building.
 The facade of the building is still standing, but it is just a shell.
 It was being used as a set for a movie starring Edward Norton and Bruce Willis.

-Meantime, Davidson's family, friends and colleagues gathered to pay their respects Sunday for the first of two wakes in his honor at Dalton Funeral home in Floral Park, Long Island.
-There will be another wake Monday from 2 p.m. to 4 p.m. and 7 p.m. to 9 p.m.
+Meantime, Davidson's family, friends and colleagues gathered again Monday to pay their respects for the second of two wakes in his honor at Dalton Funeral home in Floral Park, Long Island.
+The final wake is from 7 p.m. to 9 p.m., after hundreds turned out on Sunday and earlier Monday.
+Mayor Bill de Blasio was in attendance, and the wait to get inside averaged about two hours.

 His funeral will be held 10 a.m.
 Tuesday at St. Patrick's Cathedral.
 It will be presided by Timothy Cardinal Dolan.